Last updated October, 2018.

-The fact is, you can change these external circumstances but - while you may find temporary relief - the stress, frustration, and anxiety will always come back.
+Changing these external circumstances might provide temporary relief, but the stress, frustration, and anxiety will always come back.
 What does this tell you?

-There will always be external circumstances to blame for our struggles - life provides an endless supply, whether it's other people, objects and things, or situations we find ourselves in.
+The fact is, there will always be external circumstances to blame for our struggles - life provides an endless supply, whether it's other people, objects and things, or situations we find ourselves in.
 These external circumstances are the background of our existence, but they are also interchangeable.
 If you "fix" one that you perceive to cause you suffering, it will be replaced by another in short order.

 The path to liberation begins with realizing that everything "out there" is constantly changing.
 What we find joy in one day causes us sorrow another day, and vice versa.
 The things we find pleasant don't last forever, and we suffer when we cling to how they "were" instead of accepting how they are.
 The things we find unpleasant don't last forever, either - but we constantly try to avoid or escape them, or bury them under distractions that ultimately bring more suffering our way.

 We spend most of our lives trying to control the world around us.
 We attempt to surround ourselves with what we like, and shield ourselves from what we don't like.
 These efforts, ironically, ensure we'll always be at the mercy of the world around us.

 As such, we live in extremes, going from "high" to "low" and "low" to "high" as if we are riding a roller coaster.
 Happy, sad, up, down.
 Continuously buffeted by thoughts and emotions.

 Our usual relationship with our minds is that we are lost in them and the non-stop activity they produce.
 We let them drag us around, and our attention is held hostage by a never-ending stream of thoughts, emotions, and urges.
 All of this conditions our behavior, and dictates our actions and reactions.